weathersmm/InCheckUPDATE/content/_index.md

     <h2><strong>Introducing <span class="title-marked">InCheck</span></strong></h2>
     <h2><strong><span class="enterprise-grade">Enterprise Grade</span> <span class="title-marked">Actual Intelligence</span></strong></h2>
     <h2><strong>for <span class="title-marked">Real-World Decisions</span></strong></h2>
-    <div class="text-hero"><strong>Tools that serve as trusted mentors in the field, delivering expert-verified guidance when and where your enterprise needs it most.</strong></div>
+    <div class="text-hero"><strong>Tools that serve as trusted mentors in the field, delivering expert-verified guidance with the reliability and security your enterprise expects, when and where you need it most.</strong></div>
     <div id="buttons-hero">
       <a href="/#products"><div id="button-1">Our Products</div></a>
       <a href="/#contact"><div id="button-2">Book a Demo</div></a>